derekca/rnaseq/README.md

     └─▣ refannot.gtf   ▣ stringtie gene annotation reference
 ```

-- `$runpath` — This path directs the script to the folder containing all of the raw Next-Seq data.
-Make sure that the folder contains a spreadsheet called `SampleSheet.csv` (case-sensitive) with the sample data, as this is read by bcl2fastq2.
+- `$runpath` — This path directs the script to the folder containing all of the folders containing the raw Next-Seq data.
+Make sure that each folder in this directory contains a spreadsheet called `SampleSheet.csv` (case-sensitive) with the sample data, as this is read by bcl2fastq2.

 - `adapters.fa` — Points to a file containing all the adapters to be trimmed.
 Adapters can be found in the `SampleSheet.csv` which is contained in the raw NextSeq data files, or the equivalent file for your data.
 This file should be produced on your own, using the following template:
 ```